lkrms/pretty-php/docs/Rules.md

 <small>(default, `processTokens()`, priority 42, tokens: `"` | `T_ENCAPSED_AND_WHITESPACE` | `T_CONSTANT_ENCAPSED_STRING` | `T_START_HEREDOC`)</small>

-Double quotes and leading whitespace are removed from heredoc and nowdoc labels.
-Binary prefixes are removed from all strings.
+Double quotes and leading whitespace are removed from heredoc and nowdoc labels, and binary prefixes are removed from all strings.

 Strings other than nowdocs are normalised as follows:

 - Single- and double-quoted strings are replaced with the most readable and economical syntax.
 Single-quoted strings are preferred unless escaping is required or the double-quoted equivalent is shorter.
 - Backslash escapes are added in contexts where they improve safety, consistency and readability, otherwise they are removed if possible.
 - Aside from leading and continuation bytes in valid UTF-8 strings, control characters and non-ASCII characters are backslash-escaped using hexadecimal notation with lowercase digits.
-Invisible characters that don't belong to a recognised Unicode sequence are backslash-escaped using Unicode notation with uppercase digits.
+- In valid UTF-8 strings, invisible characters that don't belong to an extended grapheme cluster (e.g. an emoji sequence) are backslash-escaped using Unicode notation with uppercase digits.

 ### `NormaliseNumbers`